Padre Noguera Municipality

 Mérida and, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, the municipality has a population of 3,028.
 The town of Santa María de Caparo is the shire town of the Padre Noguera Municipality.

 History

-On March 25, 1963, the Padre Noguera Municipality was founded within the Liberty District, and after December 3, 1964, changed its name to Liberty District Archbishop Chacon, now Arzobispo Chacón Municipality.
-In 1975, studies began to build a dam, and in 1980 the construction work flooded the area, forcing the evacuation of 20 of the 23 villages that existed in the town, leaving only the villages Florida, Vegón and the larger Tucupido Santa Maria of Caparo.
+On March 25, 1963, the Padre Noguera Municipality was founded within the Liberty District, and on December 3, 1964, its name changed to Liberty District Archbishop Chacon, now Arzobispo Chacón Municipality.
+In 1975, studies began to build a dam, and in 1980 the construction work flooded the area, forcing the evacuation of 20 of the 23 villages that existed in the town, leaving only the villages Florida, Vegón, and the larger Tucupido Santa Maria of Caparo.
 The impact of hydroelectric development Camburito-Caparo was such that the extension of the county shrank from 319 km2 to 206 km2 due to flooding to keep the waters of the reservoir.
 On March 19, 1986, the municipality changed its name to Autonomous Municipality Padre Noguera.